recommenders-team/recommenders/README.md

 ## Notebooks Overview

-- The [Quick-Start Notebooks](notebooks/00_quick_start/) detail how you can quickly get up and run with state-of-the-art algorithms such as the SAR algorithm.
+- The [Quick-Start Notebooks](notebooks/00_quick_start/) detail how you can quickly get up and run some recommendation algorithms such as the SAR algorithm.
-- The [Data Notebooks](notebooks/01_data) detail how to prepare and split data properly for recommendation systems
+- The [Data Notebooks](notebooks/01_data) detail how to prepare and split data properly for recommendation systems.
-- The [Modeling Notebooks](notebooks/02_modeling) deep dive into implemetnations of different recommender algorithms
+- The [Modeling Notebooks](notebooks/02_modeling) deep dive into implementations of different recommender algorithms.
-- The [Evaluate Notebooks](notebooks/03_evaluate) discuss how to evaluate recommender algorithms for different ranking and rating metrics
+- The [Evaluate Notebooks](notebooks/03_evaluate) discuss how to evaluate recommender algorithms for different ranking and rating metrics.
-- The [Operationalize Notebooks](notebooks/04_operationalize) discuss how to deploy models in production systems.
+- The [Operationalize Notebooks](notebooks/04_operationalize) discuss how to deploy models in production.

 | Notebook | Description |
 | --- | --- |
 | [als_pyspark_movielens](notebooks/00_quick_start/als_pyspark_movielens.ipynb) | Utilizing the ALS algorithm to power movie ratings in a PySpark environment.
-| [sar_python_cpu_movielens](notebooks/00_quick_start/sar_python_cpu_movielens.ipynb) | Utilizing the SAR algorithm to power movie ratings in a Python + CPU environment.
+| [sar_single_node_movielens](notebooks/00_quick_start/sar_single_node_movielens.ipynb) | Utilizing the SAR Single Node algorithm to power movie ratings in a Python + CPU environment.
-| [sar_pyspark_movielens](notebooks/00_quick_start/sar_pyspark_movielens.ipynb) | Utilizing the SAR algorithm to power movie ratings in a PySpark environment.
-| [sarplus_movielens](notebooks/00_quick_start/sarplus_movielens.ipynb) | Utilizing the SAR+ algorithm to power movie ratings in a PySpark environment.
 | [data_split](notebooks/01_data/data_split.ipynb) | Details on splitting data (randomly, chronologically, etc).
 | [als_deep_dive](notebooks/02_modeling/als_deep_dive.ipynb) | Deep dive on the ALS algorithm and implementation.
 | [sar_deep_dive](notebooks/02_modeling/sar_deep_dive.ipynb) | Deep dive on the SAR algorithm and implementation.